VNC Penetration Testing (Port 5901)

 sudo vncserver -kill :1

-Now type following command in order to open VNC startup file for making some changes.
+Now type the following command in order to open VNC startup file for making some changes.

 sudo gedit ~/.vnc/xstartup